BRAIN-TO/xnat_utilities/README.md

 To Get heudiconv (choose one):
 1. Latest official heudiconv: Type `docker pull nipy/heudiconv:latest` in terminal
-2. [Modified version](https://github.com/845127818virna/heudiconv): Clone the repository and use the dockerfile in it to build a docker image.
+2. Modified version: Clone [this repository]((https://github.com/845127818virna/heudiconv)) and use the dockerfile in it to build a docker image.
 This version allows derived images.
 Remember to replace `nipy/heudiconv:latest` with the image you built.

 Method1:
 1. Get a converter file (also available in ./heudiconv/) that is compatible with your dicoms